 All children are allocated to houses: Endeavor (Green), Voyager (Red), Challenger (Yellow) and Discovery (Blue).
 These houses apply to both the secondary and primary school.
 Two house captains are chosen from Year 6 for head of the primary houses and two are chosen from the secondary school to be the captains of the secondary houses.

 The Primary School at Yasmina is divided into 3 sections - the Early Years Foundation Stage (FS1 and 2), Key Stage 1 (Years 1 and 2) and Key Stage 2 (Years 3, 4, 5 and 6).
-The curriculum is based upon the National Curriculum of England and Wales but is modified to reflect the society and culture of the United Arab Emirates.
+The curriculum is based upon the National Curriculum for England, but is modified to reflect the society and culture of the United Arab Emirates.

-Students begin their secondary school years in Key Stage 3 (Years 7, 8 and 9), following the National Curriculum of England and Wales, and then move into Key Stage 4 (Years 10 and 11).
+Students begin their secondary school years in Key Stage 3 (Years 7, 8 and 9), following the National Curriculum for England, and then move into Key Stage 4 (Years 10 and 11).
 During KS4 students sit GCSE (General Certificate of Secondary Education) and IGCSE (International General Certificate of Secondary Education) external examinations.
-The IGCSE or GCSE is not a choice - the school offers the UK or international versions of the qualification depending on the subject.
+The IGCSE or GCSE is not a matter of choice - the school offers the UK or international versions of the qualification depending on the subject.